 San Bernardino Mountains

-- Big Bear – Known as the “big daddy” of Southern California’s mountain destinations, Big Bear is at highest elevation, there forgetting the most snow and the most visitors.
-Nevertheless, once out of the populated areas like Big Bear Village,nature-lovers can find plenty of trees to hug in seclusion.
+- Big Bear – Known as the “big daddy” of Southern California’s mountain destinations, Big Bear is at the highest elevation, therefore getting the most snow and the most visitors.
+Nevertheless, once out of the populated areas like Big Bear Village, nature-lovers can find plenty of trees to hug in seclusion.
 Try visiting the Big Bear Zoo and surrounded areas.
-Also a visit to Baldwin Lake Stables will get you a twofer: animals and nature!
-Go horseback riding and stop at the peak of the Pacific Crest Trail for fantastic views (and forests to bathe in.
+Also, paying a visit to Baldwin Lake Stables will get you a twofer: animals and nature!
+Go horseback riding and stop at the peak of the Pacific Crest Trail for fantastic views (and forests to bathe in).

 - Lake Arrowhead – Lake Arrowhead has plenty of tourist hot spots but also boasts nature trails for those who need an escape from the city and crowds.
 Visit the forest areas behind the Pine Rose Cabins, located just outside of Lake Arrowhead Village.
 Strawberry Peak is a popular hiking spot for those who want to reach the lookout at the top and do some tree hugging along the way.